rachel7618/ideagraph/README.md

 ## LDA Model.ipynb
 LDA Model was modified on my classmate Pournemat's code.

-It filters emails, hashtags, numbers, twitter user names and stopwords.
+I added more filters to apply on tweets: emails, hashtags, numbers, and twitter user names.

 ## IdeaGraph.ipynb
 IdeaGraph algorithm is bulit based on Wang et al.(2014).